I recently watched an excellent Gothic film: Voice from the Stone. A nurse is summoned to an Italian mansion to help a grieving child.

 In Gothic stories, the protagonist is the woman or man who uncovers the secret or unravels the mystery of the creepy mansion.
 Sometimes the love interest frees the woman from her psychological or physical restraints.

-he antagonist is usually a powerful, alpha-male character.
+In a Gothic story, the antagonist is usually a powerful, alpha-male character.
 Sometimes there are antagonistic forces rather than an actual “bad guy.”
 It can be the situation, the insane wife, the servants, or the dark brooding castle owner.
 However, the dark brooding castle owner often ends up being the love interest, poor misunderstood thing that he/she is.
 It is whoever or whatever element presents the greatest threat to the hapless protagonist’s success.

 External Conflict scenes slowly reveal the secret and the danger.
 The unwitting protagonist realizes what she has gotten herself into and works to get out.
 The governess walks down the dark hallway with a candle to investigate a noise.
 The hero guides her away from a window where his crazy wife is peering out.
 She has a near miss with a runaway carriage.
 These are the house parties, the afternoon teas, the double-entendre conversations.
 A doctor is summoned.
 A footman is strangled.